timschott/timschott.github.io/_posts/2020-12-24-don-delillo-pt1.md

 >
 > &mdash; <cite>Don DeLillo</cite>

+## What's Here, and What's Coming

+Don Dellilo is the most underrated novelist of the 20th century.
+I don't care if he's received the National Book Award, or the PEN/Faulkner medal, or whatever other honorifics the academy has applied to him.

 ## When It Started

 I first heard of Don DeLillo in an Introduction to Literary Criticism course taught by the imitable [Rita Felski](https://english.as.virginia.edu/felski).
 Professor Felski stated that *White Noise*, DeLillo's breakout novel published in 1985, remains one of her favorite novels.
 I took everything Professor Felski recommended to heart; her insight into literature and art more broadly is staggering.
 In fact, the conceit of my thesis -- focusing on one word, "lyrical" -- was heavily influenced by her collection of phenomenological essays, [Uses of Literature](https://www.wiley.com/en-us/Uses+of+Literature-p-9781405147231), in which Felski bridges the gap between the every day experience of reading and the critical planks that inhere books and our responses to them.